 Is it necessary to have an interview?

 Once the Admissions Committee has reviewed your Consortium application, you may be invited to interview.
 Receiving an invitation should be taken as a sign of interest on the part of the Admissions Committee.
-Interviews are offered both with current students on campus and with alumni in cities around the world.
+Interviews are offered through prerecorded video, and remotely with a current student or alumni.
 Interview invitations generally start going out four weeks after the application deadline, and continue to go out on a rolling basis up until the notification deadline.
 You will be notified by email if you are invited to interview.

 I was admitted through The Consortium and did not receive a Consortium Fellowship.
 Am I still eligible for other Berkeley MBA Scholarships?

 Yes, you are eligible (and encouraged!) to apply for any of our MBA Scholarships.

 I am interested in applying for a concurrent degree program (JD/MBA, MBA/MEng, MBA/MPH).
 Can I still apply through The Consortium?

 JD/MBA: The JD/MBA concurrent degree applicants are not eligible to apply to the JD/MBA program through The Consortium.
 To apply for the JD/MBA concurrent degree, please apply directly through the Berkeley Haas application.

 MBA/MPH: You may apply to the MBA/MPH program through The Consortium.
 You should choose the MBA/MPH option when completing the Berkeley Haas section of The Consortium application.
 Applicants to the MBA/MPH program are required to submit a statement of purpose.
 Please note that for fellowship recipients this only covers the first two years of the two-and-a-half year MBA program.